-When you bring your dog to the veterinarian because he has crusty scabs, the doctor will begin by taking a history of your pup’s condition.
-It helps if you know what type of questions he will ask because it saves time.
+When you bring your dog to the veterinarian because they have crusty scabs, the doctor will begin by taking a history of your pup’s condition.
+It helps if you know what type of questions they will ask because it saves time.
 You can come prepared with answers.
-Expect him to ask questions like:
+Expect them to ask questions like:

 - When did you first notice the scabs on your dog?